 Dr. Beth Hallmark

 Tanner, Kathleen M., "A Study into End-of-Life Simulation Learning Experiences for Accelerated Nursing Students at Belmont University: A Comparison of Active Simulation Participation with Simulation Observation" (2022).
-Honors Theses.
+Honors Scholars Collaborative Projects.
 62.